tobias-walle/ai.nvim/README.md

 -- Note: This is the default config.
 It is not recommended to copy all these settings if you don't need to change them. require('ai').setup({
   -- The model that is used per default.
-  -- The "mini" model is used for tasks which might use a lot of tokens or in which speed is especially important.
+  -- The "mini" model is used for tasks which might use a lot of tokens or where speed is important.
-  -- You can customize which model should be used for which task in the "command" or "completion" settings. default_models = {
+  -- You can customize which model should be used for each task in the "chat", "command" or "completion" settings. default_models = {
     default = 'anthropic:claude-3-7-sonnet-latest',
     mini = 'anthropic:claude-3-5-haiku-latest',
     nano = 'openai:gpt-4.1-nano',
     thinking = 'openai:o4-mini',
   },
-  -- A list of model that can be easily switched between (using :AiChangeModels) selectable_models = {
+  -- A list of models that can be easily switched between (using :AiChangeModels) selectable_models = {
     {
       default = 'anthropic:claude-3-7-sonnet-latest',